 Are you awake during IV sedation dentistry?

 Yes.
 During IV sedation dentistry, you’re technically awake but in deep relaxation.
 IV sedation doesn’t put you to sleep but numbs your senses.
-Most patients feel drowsy, while they might remember some of the procedures.
-Many patients have little to no memory of it afterward.
+Most patients feel drowsy, and while they might remember some of the procedures, many have little to no memory of them afterward.
 The primary goal of IV sedation is to ensure the patient’s comfort and reduce anxiety during dental procedures.

 Oral sedation and IV sedation both have their merits.
 Oral sedation can provide relaxation, and dentists consider it safe.
 However, many patients favor IV sedation due to its speed, reliability, and ability to cause more deep sedative conditions.
 Dentists usually recommend it for patients with intense anxiety or complex dental procedures.
 Ultimately, deciding between oral and IV sedation depends on the patient and their comfort level.
 It will also rely on the advice of the dentist.